Enrique1010/AndroidNisumChallenge-Pokedex/README.md

 - Testing List Screen - tested if screen is displayed when list is not empty.
 - Testing Utils method - tested methods to format strings and get specific string values.
 - Testing Utils methods to get colors - tested all methods to get colors by query.
+- Testing connectivity status - tested if connectivity status function is working.

 # Used Devices for testing